7Limes/sol/README.md

 - `L` -- Check a<=b (**POPS**)
 - `?` -- If `a` is zero, skip the next line (**POPS**)

-#### Looping
+#### Iteration
-- `@` -- Set a label; numbered according to the previous token
+- `@` -- Set a label; named according to the previous token
   - Initialized before interpretation, allows for jumping to later sections of code
 - `j` -- Jump to label named `a` (**POPS**)

 #### Input
 - `i` -- Get integer input from stdin and push to the stack.
 - `I` -- Get string input from stdin.
 The ascii equivalent of each charater will be pushed to the stack in reverse order, followed by the length of the inputted string.
-For example here's the result when `string` is inputted:
+For example, here's the result when `string` is inputted:
 ```
 (left is top of the stack)
 [6, 115, 116, 114, 105, 110, 103]